 Is Nikola Motors a Scam?

 Many argue that one day Fuel Cell could out perform electric vehicles on an emissions standpoint.
 However, Nikola has shown no technological advancements regarding hydrogen fuel cell.
 In fact, according to Bloomberg, Nikola Motors revealed their vehicles in an undrivable state without any Fuel Cell embedded.
-Nikola’s CEO did not deny the statement rather filed suit against Bloomberg and their journalist stating that he did not mislead the public and answered all questions asked honestly.
+Nikola’s Chief Executive and Founder did not deny the statement rather filed suit against Bloomberg and their journalist stating that he did not mislead the public and answered all questions asked honestly.

 This just got sent to Bloomberg by our legal team.
 I wont stand for lies from Journalists when they knowingly deceive to harm others – It hurts all journalists.
 Wait until the full recorded interview comes out and it will expose Ed Ludlow for who he is. pic.twitter.com/2bbyH84AEc